epandurski/flask_signalbus/docs/api.rst

           # Send the message to the message bus.
           print(MySignal.__marshmallow_schema__.dumps(self))

+- The ``send_signalbus_messages`` method should be implemented in such a way that when it returns, the message is guaranteed to be successfully sent and stored by the broker.
+Normally, this means that an acknowledge has to be received for the message.

 - The signal model class **may** have a ``signalbus_autoflush`` boolean attribute defined, which determines if signals of that type will be automatically sent over the message bus after each